apeabody/gdistcc/README.md

   https://cloud.google.com/sdk/downloads#apt-get

 4. Authenticate with the Google Cloud

   `gcloud init`

   You CAN choose gdistcc as your default project and us-central-c as the default zone.
 But it is NOT mandatory.

 5. Install the google-api-python-client via your distro or pip.

-  CentOS:
-  `pip install --upgrade google-api-python-client`
+  `sudo pip install --upgrade google-api-python-client`

-  Ubuntu:
-  `apt-get install python-googleapi`

-  NOTE: I had difficulty with the Ubuntu version of Google's oauth2client, so you may need to use the pip method instead.

 6. Clone the gdistcc repo locally

   `git clone https://github.com/apeabody/gdistcc`

 ## Using gdistcc